LelioAD/EQM/about.md

 # Objective ethics

-It is possible to determine what is **objectively ethical** based on projected and actual outcomes that decisions have on individuals and groups.
+In its simplest form, **objective ethics** is concerned with how to act in the best interest of one's self, as well as other individuals and groups.

-In its simplest form, objective ethics is concerned with how to act in the best interest of both yourself and other individuals and groups.
+It is possible to determine what is **objectively ethical** based on projected and actual outcomes that decisions have others.

 For every company and facet of government, there are ethical ways to operate.
 With intentionality, we can create policies that keep everyone's best interest in mind.